Spanish A Level

 You will enjoy this course if you enjoy finding out how languages work, discovering patterns, losing yourself in books and films, learning about new cultures and travelling.

-The course is very diverse and is tailored to suit the individual; in addition, you will have the opportunity of researching a topic of your choice.
-We run a number of extra support sessions ensuring additional help is readily available for all students.
+The course is very diverse and is tailored to suit the individuals.
+We use a great number of original resources, and you will have the opportunity of researching a topic of your choice.
+Help is always available, and we run a number of trips / workshops throughout the year.

 Skills you'll gain